Dzmitry1983/Fusion360Extensions/README.md

 # Fusion360Extensions
 This is a Fusion360 extensions python project

-This is an exmaple of user parameters import from a csv file

 # All commands need to be writen in to `Text Command` field with `py` enabled.
 # To load module
 import sys; sys.path.insert(0, "your path to the module folder")